Image of hashtag on a notebook with pencil

 Screenshot of #vancouver on Instagram.

-You can see that when you type #vancouver, Instagram will show you the most popular hashtags that include the word “Vancouver”.
+When you type #vancouver, Instagram will show you the most popular hashtags that include the word “Vancouver.”

 Discovering hashtags is simple as posting.
 Hover over the magnifying glass which is the “Discovery” tab and have fun exploring.